openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 - :doc:`Model Optimizer <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>` implements most of the optimization parameters to a model by default.
 Yet, you are free to configure mean/scale values, batch size, RGB vs BGR input channels, and other parameters to speed up preprocess of a model (:ref:`Embedding Preprocessing Computation <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>`).

-- :doc:`Post-training Quantization` is designed to optimize inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit integer quantization.
+- :doc:`Post-training Quantization <pot_introduction>` is designed to optimize inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit integer quantization.

-- :doc:`Training-time Optimization`, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
+- :doc:`Training-time Optimization <nncf_ptq_introduction>`, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
 It supports methods, like Quantization-aware Training and Filter Pruning.
 NNCF-optimized models can be inferred with OpenVINO using all the available workflows.

 @endsphinxdirective